1 / 9

 Overview

-Iris paradoxa is a rhizomatous bearded iris in the Iridaceae family, growing 8–14 inches (20–35 cm) tall — compact relative to most bearded iris species.
-The species is notable for its unusual flower form that reverses the typical iris proportions: the standards (upright petals) are tiny, vestigial, 0.3–0.5 inch (8–12 mm) long, while the falls (drooping petals) are disproportionately large, 2–3 inches (5–8 cm) long and 1.5–2 inches (4–5 cm) wide — creating a flower that appears to be missing its upper half.
-Falls are deep velvety purple-black to dark maroon, heavily veined and signal-marked with a beard of dark purple to near-black hairs.
-The paradoxical reversal of standard and fall proportions gives the species its name.
-Leaves are grey-green, sword-shaped, 0.5–0.75 inch (12–18 mm) wide, emerging from a compact rhizome.
-Native to the Armenian Highlands and adjacent mountain regions at 4,000–8,000 feet (1,200–2,400 m), where it experiences hot, dry summers and cold winters.
-In cultivation, it requires a strict summer-dry dormancy — summer rainfall or irrigation causes the rhizome to rot.
-In the Pacific Northwest, grow in a bulb frame, alpine house, or under a rain shelter to control moisture during the summer dormant period.
-Classified in Section Oncocyclus — a group of iris species notoriously difficult to cultivate outside their native range.
+Iris paradoxa is a rhizomatous bearded iris in the family Iridaceae reaching 8–14 inches (20–35 cm) tall — compact relative to most bearded iris species.
+The species reverses the typical iris flower proportions: the standards (upright petals) are tiny and vestigial at 0.3–0.5 inch (8–12 mm) long, while the falls (drooping petals) are disproportionately large at 2–3 inches (5–8 cm) long and 1.5–2 inches (4–5 cm) wide — the reversed proportions create a flower that appears to be missing its upper half and the configuration gives the species its specific epithet 'paradoxa'.
+Falls are deep velvety purple-black to dark maroon, heavily veined and signal-marked, with a beard of dark purple to near-black hairs.
+Leaves are grey-green sword-shaped 0.5–0.75 inch (12–18 mm) wide, emerging from a compact rhizome.
+The species is native to the Armenian Highlands and adjacent mountain regions at 4,000–8,000 feet (1,200–2,400 m), where the native climate carries hot dry summers and cold snowy winters.
+In cultivation, the species requires a strict summer-dry dormancy — summer rainfall or supplemental irrigation causes the rhizome to rot, which is the principal cultivation difficulty.
+In the Pacific Northwest, the species is grown in a bulb frame, alpine house, or under a removable rain shelter to control summer moisture during the dormant period.
+The species is classified in Section Oncocyclus — a group of iris species that runs difficult to cultivate outside the native Mediterranean-mountain summer-dry winter-wet climate.
+Toxic to pets through irisin, iridin, and other glycosides in the rhizome.

 Native Range

 Iris paradoxa is native to the Armenian Highlands, occurring in eastern Turkey, Armenia, and northwestern Iran.
-It grows on rocky, stony, calcareous slopes in mountain steppe habitats at elevations of 4,000–8,000 feet (1,200–2,400 m), where summers are hot and dry and winters are cold with snow cover.Suggested Uses
+The species grows on rocky stony calcareous slopes in mountain steppe habitats at elevations of 4,000–8,000 feet (1,200–2,400 m), where summers are hot and dry and winters are cold with snow cover.Suggested Uses

-Grown as a specialist collector's plant in bulb frames, alpine houses, and controlled-environment raised beds.
-Not suited to open garden borders in the Pacific Northwest due to summer rainfall.
-Display during the brief April–May bloom period.
-Combine with other Oncocyclus iris in a dedicated frame.
-The unusual flower form is a conversation piece at alpine and iris society shows.How to Identify
+Grown as a specialist collector's plant in bulb frames, alpine houses, and controlled-environment raised beds where summer rainfall can be excluded.
+The species is unsuited to open garden borders in the maritime Pacific Northwest due to summer rainfall causing rhizome rot.
+Display during the brief April–May bloom window.
+Combines with other Oncocyclus iris in a dedicated frame where the shared cultivation requirements (summer-dry, winter-wet, sharp drainage, lean alkaline soil) are met for the whole collection.
+The reversed flower proportions and deep purple-black falls make the species a conversation piece at alpine plant society shows and iris society events.
+The cultivar is unsuitable for general garden use, container culture without seasonal cover, or any position with summer rainfall above approximately 2 inches (50 mm) total across June through September.How to Identify

 Appearance